Alastair Campbell: Later career

 Campbell worked again for the Labour Party as Campaign Director in the run-up to their third consecutive victory at the 2005 general election.
 Campbell also acted as an adviser to Gordon Brown and Ed Miliband at the 2010 and the 2015 general elections.
 Sir Clive Woodward recruited Campbell to manage relations with the press for the British & Irish Lions tour to New Zealand in 2005.
 Campbell wrote a column for The Times during the tour.

-Throughout his time in Downing Street, Campbell kept a diary which reportedly totalled some 2 million words.
+Throughout his time in Downing Street, Campbell kept a diary which reportedly totaled some 2 million words.
 Selected extracts, titled The Blair Years, were published on 9 July 2007.
 Subsequent press coverage of the book's release included coverage of what Campbell had chosen to leave out, particularly in respect of the relationship between Blair and his chancellor and successor Gordon Brown.
 Campbell expressed an intention to one day publish the diaries in fuller form, and indicated in the introduction to the book that he did not wish to make matters harder for Brown in his new role as Prime Minister, or to damage the Labour Party.
+Campbell released the diaries in fuller form from 2010 to 2018.

-In 2003 and 2004, he ran a series for The Times newspapers, analysing greatness in sport to answer the question "Who is the greatest sports star of all time?"
+In 2003 and 2004, Campbell wrote a series for The Times newspapers, analysing greatness in sports to answer the question "Who is the greatest sports star of all time?"
 Although his conclusion was Muhammad Ali, as part of the process, he interviewed and profiled sports stars from around the world, including Ian Botham, Nick Faldo, Ben Ainslie, Michael Phelps, Martina Navratilova, Shane Warne, Alex Ferguson, Bobby Charlton and Lance Armstrong.
 Campbell later said that he "fell hook, line and sinker" for the Armstrong legend.
 He subsequently worked with Armstrong, campaigning for cancer charities, but drew criticism from Armstrong's nemesis David Walsh for being so supportive and defending him so passionately.
-Campbell later said that Walsh had been right.
+Campbell later acknowledged Walsh had been right.

-In 2006 and 2007, Campbell took part in Soccer Aid as part of the Rest of the World team.
-He appeared with Diego Maradona and Paul Gascoigne to raise money for UNICEF.

-In 2007, he appeared on Comic Relief Does the Apprentice as project manager, having several clashes with Piers Morgan including his comment of "again?" when Morgan got fired, which went viral.

-Campbell has his own website and blog, as well as several pages on social networking websites.
+Campbell has his own website and blog, as well as several pages on other social media websites.
 He uses these platforms to discuss British politics and other topics close to his heart.
 So far, Campbell's commentaries and views have garnered media attention and generated interest among various online communities.
 In October 2008, he broadcast the personal story of his mental illness in a television documentary partly to reduce the stigma of that illness.
 He has written a novel on the subject entitled All in the Mind.